dholab/SARS-CoV-2-Spike-RBD-Analysis/README.md

 - `consensus_min_depth` - when generating a consensus sequence, the minimum coverage required for a consensus basecall.
 For example, if this is set to '20' sites that have coverage of '12' would be masked with an 'N'
 - `haplotype_min_frequency` - frequency of deduplicated reads to report in haplotypes.
 For example, setting this to '0.01' and 'target_depth' to 1000 would retain sequences that are found in at least 10 identical downsampled reads (1%).
 Note that this expects that there are 'target_depth' reads for each amplicon; amplicons with unexpectedly low coverage will still report sequences found in at least 10 identical reads.

-## Configuration parameters set in the workflow
+## Configuration parameters used in the manuscript

 - `reads` - 'data/'
 - `amplicon_bed` - 'resources/amplicons/SARS-CoV-2.MJ-RBD-NTD.amplicon.bed'